Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Introduction

-Despite their effectiveness, existing KG-based models suffer from noisy interactions and conflict relations in biomedical KGs.
-Most biomedical knowledge graphs are constructed from unstructured text and multi-source databases by using the technology of nature language processing ~\cite{pujara2017sparsity,drkg2020}, which results in conflicts and factual errors in the KGs.
-For example, as shown in Figure~\ref{fig1}, the \textbf{\textit{Chebi:28300}} and \textbf{\textit{DB00130}} are different entities in DRKG~\cite{drkg2020} but they indicate the same drug \textbf{\textit{L-Glutamine}}\footnote{https://go.drugbank.com/drugs/DB00130}, which results in facts missing (e.g., the fact of the drug \textit{DB00130} treats the disease \textit{Liver Injury}).
-In addition, the source text indicates the gene \textbf{\textit{MSLN}} as a predictor for cancer patients~\cite{okla2018assessment}, and no evidence supports it has a role in the disease \textbf{\textit{Mental Disorders}}.
-This may introduce a fact error into DRKG.
-In this case, existing KG-based methods are ineffective due to these noisy interactions.
-Based on the above observations, we propose a novel denoising model, called DenoisedLP.
-Intuitively, we design a structure reliability learning module for the local subgraph guided by downstream tasks, to contain reliable interactions.
-Inspired by the success of smooth technologies in image denosing~\cite{ma2018deep,guo2019smooth} by blurring noisy pixels, we develop a smooth semantic preservation module, which blurs the sparse relations and filtering out task-irrelevant edges.
-This reduces the negative impact of conflict relations existing in the KG.
-To focus on informative interactions between reliable structure and smoothed semantic relations, we maximize the mutual information between the representations of them globally.
+In this case, current KG-based methods are ineffective due to the noisy interactions and inconsistent semantics.
+Based on the above observations, we propose a novel knowledge-enhanced denoising network, called BioKDN.
+We design a structure reliability learning module for the local subgraph guided by downstream tasks, to contain reliable interactions.
+Inspired by the successful application of smoothing techniques for image denosing~\cite{ma2018deep,guo2019smooth} by blurring noisy pixels, we develop a smooth semantic preservation module that blurs the similar relations to keep consistent semantics and ignore task-irrelevant edges.
+This reduces the negative impact of noisy interactions and inconsistent semantics existing in the KG.
+To further focus on the knowledge-enhanced informative interactions, we maximize the mutual information between the representations of reliable structure and smoothed semantics.
+BioKDN improves the AUC-ROC and Micro-Recall by 2.19\% and 2.76\% respectively on the DrugBank dataset in both DTI and DDI prediction tasks.

-In summary, the contributions of DenoisedLP can be summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first work that proposes a denoising method to learn the reliable interactions and smooth semantics by blurring the sparse relations of biomedical KGs, which alleviates the negative influence of noisy interactions and conflicts. \item We emphasize reliable interactions by maximizing the mutual information between the learned subgraph structure and smoothed semantic relations to efficiently drop information irrelated to downstream tasks. \item Extensive experiments of the DTI and DDI prediction on benchmark datasets and contaminated KG demonstrate DenoisedLP outperforms the state-of-the-art baselines. \end{itemize}
+In summary, the contributions of BioKDN include: \begin{itemize} \item We approach knowledge-enhanced molecular interaction prediction from a new perspective by adaptively reducing the negative impact of noisy interactions. \item We innovatively propose learning the reliable structure and smoothing semantics by blurring similar relations, which reduces the negative influence of noisy interactions and maintains consistent semantics. \item We emphasize knowledge-enhanced reliable interactions by maximizing the mutual information between the learned structure and smoothed semantics to efficiently drop information irrelated to downstream tasks. \item Extensive experiments of the DTI and DDI prediction on benchmark datasets and contaminated KG demonstrate that BioKDN outperforms the state-of-the-art baselines. \end{itemize}